 But if you prefer the classic cube game don’t forget about Rubik’s cube.
 The determined kid (or adult) can keep at this one for hours.

 In this 3D maze game players maneuver a marble around barriers inside a sphere.
 Players select a track inside the maze and then work with gravity by moving the sphere to guide the marble.

 Most of the brain teaser games on this list are for school-age kids, but let's start with one for toddlers and preschoolers.
 At the beginning the challenge is simply putting the rings on the pole.
 Next, spatial logic comes into play as kids learn to make the rings interlock.
 Finally, kids solve the puzzle by getting the color and sequence right.Continue to 9 of 9 below.

-09 of 09The puzzle and riddle books list will keep kids guessing.
+This list of puzzle and riddle books includes many items that will keep kids guessing.
 Good for all ages, it includes simple maze books for preschoolers and complex riddles for big kids